ryhoh/SQLover/problems/README.md

 }
 ```

-> note: Json file name will be used as problem name.
+> note: The JSON file name will also be used as the problem name.

-Example: This is a JSON code of sample problem.
+Example: This is a JSON of sample problem.
 (`problem/sample-1.json`)

 ```json